|

 communicating with submarines, but they employ miles-long antennas dragged

-behind airplanes or spread across entire midwestern states.
+behind aircraft or spread across entire midwestern states.
 If you wanted

 to power your car or your house with Tesla Broadcast Power, you can't use

-a Receiver which requires a 5mi antenna tower sticking up out of your
+a Receiver which requires an antenna tower 5KM tall, sticking up out of

 Yet Tesla thought he'd discovered the answer to this at the Colorado